Sapitorico/low_level_programming/singly_linked_lists/README.md

 * Allows to represent a group of elements represented as a sequence.

-<p>Normally lists have the common operations to work with their nodes, let's define methods for:</p>

-* Construct an empty list and give it a name.

-* Insert a node in the header.

-* Insert a node at the end.

-* Remove the first node from the list.

-* Remove a node from the end of the list.

-* Check if a list is empty.

-* Print the contents on the screen.

-* Get the number of elements or nodes in the list.

 Allows to represent a group of elements represented as a sequence.
 <div>